EvilChangIndia/GlueBot/README.md

    ```
    git clone https://github.com/EvilChangIndia/GlueBot.git
    ```
+2. Copy (or download) the contents of **Raspberry Pi** folder into your Raspberry Pi's main folder.
+3. Configuring the esp32:
-2. Flashing the Esp32 firmware:
+   You can use the pre configured firmware: https://github.com/EvilChangIndia/GS_Grbl_Esp32

+   OR

+   configure one from scratch

-   I have used **Grbl_Esp32** cnc firmware by **bdring** for the project.
+   - I have used **Grbl_Esp32** cnc firmware by **bdring** for the project.
 Follow the instruction on their repository to flash the firmware onto your Esp32.
    - Clone the firmware into your PC or download as zip:
      ```
      git clone https://github.com/bdring/Grbl_Esp32.git